-- 7.1 The purpose of our transformation and strategic investment in data and technology is to deliver better outcomes for the people we serve.
-In line with our strategic principles, we will empower people and enable digital care with technology so that we improve access, improve outcomes, and reduce health inequalities. - 7.2 Creating Time to Care will have a particularly high impact: by using technology we can enable ESNEFT's people to devote more time to patients and deliver higher quality service, with the right data recorded and used whenever needed. - 7.3 We want to ensure People, and in particular carers, are empowered to manage their own care through having access to their own health and care records as well as coordinated ways for people to look after themselves.
-Our organisational transformation and Electronic Patient Records technology investment will enable this. - 7.4 To simplify access, consistency of care and engagement, we will continue to integrate our own digital data and processes with other partners in the system and with national NHS solutions including the NHS app.
-Services will be designed to provide our citizens a frictionless experience through the health and care system, making it more flexible and easier for citizens to access our services. - 7.5 We will invest in enabling flexible treatment options including the greater use of technology to enable patient monitoring via connectivity to wearables and monitoring devices.
-Our goal is to use digital technology to improve care in the community and in the way that best empowers our citizens.
-Patients recover guicker in their home environment, and remote care models enable us to increase capacity and treat more patients more quickly.
+The purpose of our transformation and strategic investment in data and technology is to deliver better outcomes for the people we serve.
+In line with our strategic principles, we will empower people and enable digital care with technology so that we improve access, improve outcomes and reduce health inequalities.

+'Creating Time to Care' will have a particularly high impact.
+By using technology, we can enable East Suffolk and North Essex NHS Foundation Trust's people to devote more time to patients and deliver higher quality service, with the right data recorded and used whenever needed.

+We want to ensure people, and in particular carers, are empowered to manage their own care through having access to their own health and care records as well as coordinated ways for people to look after themselves.
+Our organisational transformation and electronic patient record technology investment will enable this.

+To simplify access, consistency of care and engagement, we will continue to integrate our own digital data and processes with other partners in the system and with national NHS solutions including the NHS app.
+Services will be designed to provide people with a frictionless experience through the health and care system, making it more flexible and easier to access our services.

+We will invest in enabling flexible treatment options, including the greater use of technology, to enable patient monitoring via connectivity to wearables and monitoring devices.
+Our goal is to use digital technology to improve care in the community and in the way that best empowers people.
+Patients recover quicker in their home environment, and remote care models enable us to increase capacity and treat more patients more quickly.